-Adult Neurogenic Communication Disorders Clinic
+- Adult Neurogenic Communication Disorders Clinic

-School-Aged Literacy or Bilingual Literacy
+- School-Aged Literacy or Bilingual Literacy

-Across the Lifespan Clinic
+- Across the Lifespan Clinic

-Early Childhood Clinic in Academic Partnership with NYC DOH Early Intervention Program
+- Early Childhood Clinic in Academic Partnership with NYC DOH Early Intervention Program

-As partial fulfillment of the requirements in SPV 430: Clinical Methods and Supervised Observation, undergraduate majors and entering graduate students who have not yet completed this requirement are provided with supervised observation of speech-language therapy sessions conducted by graduate students in the Speech and Hearing Center.
+As partial fulfillment of the requirements in SPV 430: Clinical Methods and Supervised Observation, undergraduate majors and entering graduate students who have not yet completed this requirement are provided with guided supervised observations of speech-language therapy sessions conducted by graduate students in the Speech and Hearing Center.
 Through this experience, students obtain the 25 observation hours required prior to enrollment in graduate clinical practicum coursework.